 There is also an irony in that we now need the networks provided by social media to build the offline groups we want to use to escape the shallowness of social media.

-Another thing that has changed over the years is that when these Meetup groups do get together, members are often on their phone engrossed in their social media.
+Another thing that has changed over the years is that when these Meetup groups do get together, members are often on their phones engrossed in their social media.
 Topics are more likely to be about memes or viral videos.
 We escape social media only to get together to discuss social media.

 I hate to sound so pessimistic on this point, but I felt the book didn’t really connect the dots on just how much society has changed in the last decade.